InteractionDesignFoundation/handbook/library/back-end/clean-code-php.md

 Therefore, use `private` by default and `public/protected` when you need to provide access for external classes.

-For more information, you can read the [blog post](http://fabien.potencier.org/pragmatism-over-theory-protected-vs-private.html) on this topic written by [Fabien Potencier](https://github.com/fabpot).
+For more informations you can read the [blog post](http://fabien.potencier.org/pragmatism-over-theory-protected-vs-private.html) on this topic written by [Fabien Potencier](https://github.com/fabpot).

 **Bad:**